tokio-rs/website/content/tokio/tutorial/bridging.md

 One important detail is the use of the [`current_thread`] runtime.
-Normally when using Tokio, you would be using the default [`multi_thread`] runtime, but this runtime will spawn a bunch of background threads so it is able to fully utilise all of the CPU cores when running many things at the same time.
-We aren't going to be running many things at once on this runtime, so for our use-case we only need a light-weight runtime, and the [`current_thread`] runtime is perfect for this as it doesn't spawn any threads.
+Normally when using Tokio, you would be using the default [`multi_thread`] runtime, but this runtime will spawn a bunch of background threads so it can efficiently run many things at the same time.
+For our use-case, we are only going to be doing one thing at the time, so we only need a light-weight runtime, and the [`current_thread`] runtime is perfect for this as it doesn't spawn any threads.

 [[warning]]
 | Since the `current_thread` runtime doesn't spawn any threads, it is not